RavensbourneWebMedia/Web-development-workshop/projects/our-space/README.md

 # Our space

-On this **team project** you will design and build a website for our Ravensbourne Web Media degree.
+On this **team project** you will design and build a website for our Ravensbourne Web Media degree course.

 You will start from **research**: user interviews and competitor analysis.
 You will then define a **content strategy** and iterate your design ideas through **wireframes**.
 Finally, you will implement your designs into a **WordPress**-based website.